 Luxury car makers have tie-ups with leading financial institutions to provide easy access to funding to potential customers which will increase the demand and sales of luxury cars.

 There are numerous benefits to owning a luxury vehicle when not taking practicality into account.
-Luxury vehicles may tick the boxes when it comes to glamor, flamboyance, top speed, and status.
-However, when you get down to the nitty gritty of owning and maintaining a luxury vehicle, you are in for a shock.
+Luxury vehicles may tick the boxes when it comes to glamour, flamboyance, top speed, and status.
+However, when you get down to the nitty-gritty of owning and maintaining a luxury vehicle, you are in for a shock.

-While you are looking to adding expensive cars to your collection, it is important to keep the environment in mind.
-The automotive industry is in the verge of fully transitioning to energy fuel vehicles such as hybrid, electric and hydrogen fuel cell cars to protect the environment.
-The government of India is planning to make all cars electrical by 2030.
+While you are looking for adding expensive cars to your collection, it is important to keep the environment in mind.
+The automotive industry is on the verge of fully transitioning to vehicles such as hybrid, electric, and hydrogen fuel cell cars to protect the environment.
+The government of India is planning to make all cars electric by 2030.
 Subsidies are offered to electric vehicle customers as an incentive to make the transition sooner.
-With an exorbitant rise in the cost of petrol and diesel in the country, consumers prefer hybrid cars not only for fuel efficiency but also economical in terms of fuel consumption costs.
+With an exorbitant rise in the cost of petrol and diesel in the country, consumers prefer hybrid cars not only for fuel efficiency but also for reduced fuel consumption costs.
 Some popular hybrid and electric cars in India include:

 Currently, the automotive industry is moving towards hybrid and electric cars to protect the environment from harmful greenhouse gases like carbon monoxide that are emitted from the conventional vehicles that run on petrol and diesel.
 Some automakers are focused on designing and manufacturing hydrogen fuel cell vehicles as an alternative to hybrid and electric cars.
 Hybrid cars operate on a combination of gasoline engines and electric motors while electric cars run on rechargeable batteries.